Some Background about Linda

 Is there a particular book or author that inspired you to be a writer?

 I don't remember a time when I didn't write or make up stories.
-I used to make comics and write little plays.
+As a child I used to make comics and write little plays.
 The first time I dared to think, "Maybe I could do this..." was as a teenager in the 60s when I read the romantic suspense novels of Mary Stewart.
 She was a big influence and I still re-read her with enjoyment.

 Which books do you wish you'd written?